Cherreads

 His scholarship required a 3.0.

-Ethan followed him on Instagram, reposted his pictures, and could narrate his club nights from memory.
+Ethan followed him on Instagram, reposted his pictures, and could narrate his club nights just from memory.

-"You look like death," Ethan said.
+"You look like death," Ethan said, looking up at him.

-"Results came out, didn't they?"
+"Your results came out, didn't they?"
 Ethan pressed.

 The previous day, Ryan had gone on and on about the results being released.
-Ethan already knew he wouldn't meet the cutoff , and Ryan knew it too.
-When Ryan talked too much about something, it was always from anxiety.
-Ethan had told him to take the next day off work, but Ryan had insisted on going in anyway.
-You should have just listened, Ethan thought.
-Well, see who looks half-dead now.
+Ethan already knew he wouldn't meet the cutoff, and Ryan knew it too.
+Whenever Ryan talked too much about something, it was always from anxiety.
+Ethan had suggested that he take the next day off work, but Ryan insisted on going in anyway.

 "What's your score?
 2-point?
 1.5?
 Or just a pass?"
-Ethan tried to lighten the mood.
+Ethan joked, trying to lighten the mood.

 Ryan tossed his phone onto the table.
 "2.4," he muttered, barely audible.

-Ethan winced.
-"That's not entirely bad."
+Ethan pulled a face.
+"Well, that's not entirely bad."

 Ryan frowned.
 "Who?"

-"I don't need anyone like him," Ryan muttered and climbed up his bunk, pulling the blanket over his head and plugging in his earbuds.
-He knew Ethan would keep talking about Adrian Val, and he didn't want to hear any more.
-He didn't like how easily Adrian's name rolled off Ethan's tongue, or how often he came up in conversation.
+He knew Ethan would keep talking about Adrian Val, and he didn't want to hear any more of it.
+He didn't like how easily Adrian's name rolled out of Ethan's tongue, or how often he came up in their conversations.
 Something about that constant praise made Ryan uneasy.

 He needed to fix this.
 But he wasn't sure where to start.